• Menu

 Lake Green – A lethal trout fly

 My first use of these flies was shortly after I received the book from the States.
-My good friend Fraser Renwick had invited me to fish Carron Reservoir the following Friday, and the word was that yellow hoppers fished static were doing well.
-I had also just received some very nice teal feathers from another friend who shoots on the Solway during the winter.
-The Lake Green was the perfect combination of all these contributing factors, so I set about tying one or two, as well as some phosphor yellow hoppers, just in case!
+My good friend Fraser Renwick had invited me to fish Carron Reservoir the following Friday.
+The word was that yellow hoppers fished static were doing well.
+I had also just received some very nice teal feathers from a friend.
+He had obtained them from a shoot on the Solway.
+The Lake Green was the perfect combination of all these contributing factors.
+Therefore, I set about tying one or two, as well as some phosphor yellow hoppers.
+Just in case.
 Carron was difficult that day with it being bright and very little wind.
 We were up at the far dam using various hoppers but not getting much action.

 Rising trout